Guidance about completing a fire safety risk assessment for people responsible for sleeping accommodation.

 - the common areas of sheltered accommodation where care is not provided

 - bed and breakfasts, guest houses, holiday chalets, holiday flat complexes, camping, caravan and holiday parks (other than privately owned individual units)

 - areas in work places where staff ‘sleeping in’ is a condition of the employment or a business requirement as in licensed premises or hotels

 This guide is not intended for domestic premises, hospitals, residential care and nursing homes and prisons and other establishments where people are in lawful custody.

-We have also produced a guide, Do you have paying guests?, for owners of bed and breakfasts, guest houses and self catering properties about making their premises safe from fire.
+We have also produced a guide, Fire safety: guidance for the hospitality industry, for owners of bed and breakfasts, guest houses and self catering properties about making their premises safe from fire.

 Guidance on fire safety provisions for certain types of existing housing (PDF 1.6MB) was produced by Local Authorities Coordinators of Regulatory Services in 2008.
 It applies to certain existing residential accommodation including single-family dwellings, shared houses, bedsits and flats.
 It is not aimed at new housing built to modern building regulations.
 It will be relevant to landlords, managing agents, local councils and fire and rescue authorities.

 Fire safety in purpose-built flats was produced by the Local Government Group in 2011.
 This sector-led guidance was produced after landlords voiced concerns about how best they could deliver an appropriate level of fire safety in purpose-built blocks of flats.